 Adding a Placement Stitch

-A placement stitch denotes where the shoelaces need to adhere to the stabilizer in order to get the embroidered design aligned properly later.
+A placement stitch denotes where the shoelaces must adhere to the stabilizer to achieve proper embroidery design placement.

-Thus, I used my embroidery software (Hatch) to create a rectangle of stitches that was the width of the shoelace and the length of my hoop.
+I used my embroidery software (Hatch 3) to create a rectangle of stitches that was the width of the shoelace and the length of my hoop.

 How to Make Custom Shoelaces Step-By-Step